Thermodynamic Properties of Schwarzschild Black Hole in Non-Commutative Gauge Theory of Gravity: Conclusions

-In this work, we investigated in details the thermodynamic proprieties of the SBH in the NC gauge theory of gravity.
-Our results shows that the NC corrections affect the event horizon of this black hole $r^{NC}_h$, and thus, the thermodynamic proprieties of the SBH are also affected by non-commutativity, additionally, the non-commutativity shifted the singularity from the origin to the finite radius $r=2m$.
-As a first step, we corrected the ADM mass, that exhibit a new behavior in which the mass vanishes before $r_h$ goes to zero, in this region, the non-commutativity plays a similar role as a mass, where this result is consistent with our previous work \cite{abdellah1}.
-We also obtained the NC corrections to Hawking temperature, where these corrections removes the divergence behavior that appears in the commutative case and lead to a new maximum temperature that can be reached by a black hole during its evaporation, then quickly falls to zero at a new minimum size $r_h^0$.
-At this point, the black hole can not radiate anymore, so there are no more processes of particle-antiparticle creation near the event horizon.
-It is important to note that this black hole changes its radiation to the negative temperature, which is explained by the negative mass in this region (Fig. \ref{fig6}), and this may be explained by introducing a new quantum process or just a non-physical solution.
-The quantum effects of non-commutativity is to cool down the black hole radiations in its final stage (see Fig. \ref{fig3'}), similarly to the electric charge $Q$ of a Reissner-Nordstr\"{o}m black hole.
-Then we observe a difference in temperature between the poles and the equator of this black hole in the presence of observation angle $\theta$, where the radiation increases as we move closer to the black hole poles, which can be seen as a jet of radiation from a non-rotating black hole, this is due to the quantum structure of spacetime.
-There is also a new result that emerged from the NC property of spacetime, where this correction predicted a new fundamental length at Planck scale $\Theta\approx2.257\times10^{-35}\,m$.
-Then we show that the NC corrections to black hole entropy is significant only for a small black hole (see Fig. \ref{fig5}).
-At the end of black hole evaporation $r_h \rightarrow 0$, we still observe a remnant entropy $\hat{S}_0$ (see relation \eqref{eqt3.10'}), this remnant entropy indicates the presence of a microscopic remnant black hole.
-The heat capacity is also corrected, our corrections show a phase transition of NC SBH, where a larger black hole (unstable) evaporates and transits to a smaller one (stable).
-It's worth noting that as the observational angle $\theta$ changes, the critical point of phase transition change accordingly (the point where $\hat{C}\rightarrow\infty$), so it's not the same in all directions.
-To conclude, the non-commutativity gives us a new scenario of black hole evaporation as we summarized bellow: \begin{itemize}
+As a first step, we corrected the ADM mass which exhibits a new behavior where the SBH has a minimal mass $\hat{m}_0$ in this geometry, and there is no black hole for $\hat{m}<\hat{m}_0$.
+We also obtained the NC corrections to the Hawking temperature, and found that these corrections remove the divergent behavior appearing in the commutative case and lead to a new maximum temperature that can be reached by a black hole during its evaporation, before quickly falling to zero at a new minimum size $r_h^{\min}$ with a minimum mass $\hat{m}_0$.
+At this point, the black hole cannot radiate anymore, and there are no more processes of particle-antiparticle creation near the event horizon.
+The quantum effect of non-commutativity is to cool down the black hole radiation in its final stage (as was shown in Fig. \ref{fig3''}), similarly to the electric charge $Q$ of a Reissner-Nordstr\"{o}m black hole.
+Then we observed a difference in temperature between the poles and the equator of this black hole in the presence of the observation angle $\theta$, where we noticed that the radiation increases as we move closer to the black hole poles.
+This can be seen as a jet of radiation from a non-rotating black hole due to the quantum structure of space-time.

-\item The evaporation of black hole starts at the equator and goes up to the poles.

-\item At the final stage of evaporation, physical quantities such as the temperature and the ADM mass becomes negative and cannot be defined at $r_h=0$, this can be due to a non-physical mathematical artifact or maybe interpreted as a new quantum process.